tnessn/docsify/en-us/[English]-Installation-Instructions.md

-**This document provides `PlatON` installation in different environments， After installation, you can refer to the document [Private Network](https://github.com/PlatONnetwork/wiki/wiki/%5BEnglish%5D-Private-Networks) to start the node。**
+**This document provides `PlatON` installation guide for different environments， After installation, you can refer to the document [Private Network](https://github.com/PlatONnetwork/wiki/wiki/%5BEnglish%5D-Private-Networks) to start.**

 Follow the appropriate link below to find installation instructions for your platform.
 + Installation Instructions for Linux/Unix